elvengard-mmo/elvengard_network/guides/introduction/endpoint.md

     In this case, it specifies the IP address and port on which the server will listen for incoming connections.
   - `protocol: LoginServer.Endpoint.Protocol`: sets the protocol module that will handle client connections and communication.
-Here, it references the `LoginServer.Endpoint.Protocol` module.

-## Creating an endpoint
+## Creating an Endpoint

 Here's a basic example you can use for all your projects: